trespass

 A trespassed young person must not be invited (either verbally or in writing) to enter premises from which they are trespassed.

-If the Trespass Notice has been voided, contact YSSU to determine if another Trespass Notice should be issued.
+If the trespass notice has been voided, contact YSSU to determine if another trespass notice should be issued.

 issuing the trespass notice